VinzenzKlass/anaplan-sdk/docs/guides/authentication.md

 ???+ info "Why do I need to copy the redirect URL?"
     Unfortunately, registering localhost redirect URIs is not supported by Anaplan.
 This means we cannot intercept the redirect URI and extract the `authorization_code` automatically.
 This is a limitation of Anaplan's OAuth2 implementation.
 See [this Community Note](https://community.anaplan.com/discussion/156599/oauth-rediredt-url-port-for-desktop-apps).

+## OAuth Token Ownership

+Instances of both `AnaplanLocalOAuth` and `AnaplanRefreshTokenAuth` assert ownership of the token you pass to them for their entire lifetime.
+This means that you should not use the token outside of these classes, as it may lead to errors when attempting to use the same refresh token in multiple places.
+You can access the current token by using the `token` property, but you should not use anything other than the `access_token`.
+You can use this property to reassert control of the OAuth token when the instance is nor longer needed.
+If you do need to use the token in several places simultaneously, you should use a [custom scheme](#custom-authentication-schemes) to do so and handle all potential conflicts appropriately.

 ## Custom Authentication Schemes